kubernetes/website/content/en/blog/_posts/2022-05-20-non-graceful-node-shutdown.md

 **Authors** Xing Yang and Yassine Tijani (VMware)

 Kubernetes v1.24 introduces alpha support for [Non-Graceful Node Shutdown](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2268-non-graceful-shutdown).
-This feature allows stateful workloads to failover to a different node after the original node is shutdown or in a non-recoverable state such as the hardware failure or broken OS.
+This feature allows stateful workloads to failover to a different node after the original node is shutdown or in a non-recoverable state such as hardware failure or broken OS.

 ## How is this different from Graceful Node Shutdown

 You might have heard about the [Graceful Node Shutdown](/docs/concepts/architecture/nodes/#graceful-node-shutdown) capability of Kubernetes, and are wondering how the Non-Graceful Node Shutdown feature is different from that.
-Graceful Node Shutdown allows Kubernetes to detect when a node is shutting down cleanly, and handle that situation appropriately.
+Graceful Node Shutdown allows Kubernetes to detect when a node is shutting down cleanly, and handles that situation appropriately.
 A Node Shutdown can be "graceful" only if the node shutdown action can be detected by the kubelet ahead of the actual shutdown.
 However, there are cases where a node shutdown action may not be detected by the kubelet.
 This could happen either because the shutdown command does not trigger the systemd inhibitor